spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-wishlist-feature integration.md

 ---
-title: Marketplace wishlist feature integration
+title: Marketplace Wishlist feature integration
 last_updated:
 summary: This document describes the process how to integrate the Marketplace wishlist feature into a Spryker project.
 ---

-## Install Feature Core
+## Install feature core
-Follow the steps below to install the Marketplace wishlist feature core.
+Follow the steps below to install the Marketplace Wishlist feature core.

 ### Prerequisites